sizhe-li/neural-jacobian-field/README.md

 ## 📢  Announcements

+- **[2025-08-29]** Released the [Allegro-Hand-Only Dataset](https://huggingface.co/datasets/sizhe-lester-li/neural-jacobian-field-allegro-only) — a lighter version containing only the Allegro Hand, making it much faster to download.
 - **[2025-06-25]** Our paper is now published in [**Nature**](https://www.nature.com/articles/s41586-025-09170-0).
 - **[2025-04-20]** Dataset now live on HuggingFace: [Link](https://huggingface.co/datasets/sizhe-lester-li/neural-jacobian-field).
 - **[2025-03-23]** Major tutorial updates for training in 2D simulations.